 |

-Corn, Soybean Futures Higher at Midday Wednesday; Wheat Lower
+Soybean, Wheat Futures Higher at Midday Wednesday; Corn Mixed

-are 2 to 3 cents higher; wheat futures are 2 to 3 cents lower.
+to 3 cents higher; wheat futures are 4 to 8 cents higher.

 David M. Fiala